 Research and scholarship are foundational to the work of the School of Architecture and Planning.
-We are skilled and experienced collaborators with a wide range of scholarly activities and skills.
-Our work includes:
+Faculty members are experienced collaborators in diverse scholarship and engagement in the following capacities:

 - development of policies, programs, plans and designs with communities, non-profits, and governments addressing how the built environment can support their goals;